TWO WAYS TO ENROLL

 - Medical Examination: Tennessee law requires proof of physical examination for all students initially entering Tennessee schools.
 This includes students entering pre-K, kindergarten and students transferring from another state.
 This certificate is available from the local Health Department or the child’s physician.

 - Proof of Residency: Each year, parents are required to show two forms for proof of residency in the FSSD, with name and current address on the document.
 These documents must be presented at spring registration and then updated at opening registration if your address has changed.
-If residing with another family, the primary homeowner must fill out a notarized Residency Affidavit; provide two proofs of residency under his/her name, and a photo I.D.
+If residing with another family, the primary homeowner must fill out a notarized Residency Affidavit (English/Spanish); provide two proofs of residency under his/her name, and a photo I.D.

 - Utility bills (gas, electric, water) for the month prior to registration